Katherine O'Regan: Later life and death

+Honours and awards

+In 1990, O'Regan received the New Zealand 1990 Commemoration Medal, and three years later she was awarded the New Zealand Suffrage Centennial Medal 1993.
 In the 2002 Queen's Birthday and Golden Jubilee Honours, O'Regan was appointed a Companion of the Queen's Service Order for public services.

-She was the chair of the Te Awamutu Community Public Relations Organisation.
-She was Chair of the Human Ethics in Research Committee for eight years at Waikato Institute of Technology and served on the New Zealand Law Society Waikato/Bay of Plenty Complaints Committee.

 Political views

 O'Regan was a council member of Family Planning New Zealand.
 She favoured compulsory sex education from age ten and condom vending machines in all secondary schools and public toilets.
 In an obituary, her daughter Susan O'Regan described her mother as a Royalist, feminist, and strong believer in equal rights.

-Personal life

-O'Regan has two children to her first husband Neil O'Regan, whom she married in 1968.
-The couple divorced; O'Regan married former National MP Michael Cox in 1992.

-O'Regan was diagnosed, through the free screening programme she had established as Associate Minister of Health, with breast cancer in 2008.
-She died of her illness on 2 May 2018.